Top10VPN is editorially independent. Buying a VPN through our links supports our work.

 Mobile (iOS & Android)

-Channel 4’s mobile app is only available in the UK and ROI Apple App and Google Play stores.
+Channel 4’s mobile app is only available in the British and Irish mobile app stores.

-To avoid having to potentially change app store country, which is a real pain, we recommend streaming Channel 4 via your mobile browser (Chrome, Safari, etc.).
+To avoid having to potentially change app store country, which means losing access to existing apps and subscriptions, we recommend streaming Channel 4 via your mobile browser (Chrome, Safari, etc.).

-Unlike other streaming services, Channel 4 doesn’t open its video links in its app and simply streams content within the browser.
+Unlike other streaming services, Channel 4 doesn’t open video links in its app and instead streams content inside the browser.

 Download and install a VPN.
-As with laptops, NordVPN is our top choice.
+As with computers, NordVPN is our #1 choice.

 Launch the VPN app, log in, and connect to a UK server location.

 Open Channel 4.
-Launch the app if you already have it installed, otherwise go the website on your mobile browser.
+Launch the app if it’s already installed on your device, otherwise go to the website on your mobile browser.

 Start streaming.